weaveworks/weave-gitops-private/docs/adrs/0026-weave-gitops-runtime-ui.md

 (-) needs extension of existing API and UI

-### Option B: Creating a new UI in EE that leverages explorer.
+### Option B: Creating a new UI in EE that leverages Explorer.
 The old UI remains.

 This solution would include: